Meet Thomas Sellin, one of New York’s top art dealers!

 Frustrating and time consuming but very rewarding when it works out.
 It’s a business with constantly shifting alliances.
 Some people will want to work with you, others will not.
 You cant take it personally.
 Liquidity in the art market right now is at the auctions so it is important to follow the results.
 There are around 3,500 auction houses worldwide with at least an auction per week.

 What does it take to be successful as an art dealer?

 It helps to like what you do.
-I was a theatre major with the Virginia Shakespeare Festival.
+I was a theatre major at the Virginia Shakespeare Festival.
 I made no money in finance and real estate.
-I made a lot of money as a dj in high school and as a tennis pro.
+I made a lot of money as a DJ in high school and as a tennis pro.